The Floating Point Engine

 Classical converters work with 16-bit integer numbers.
 A pixel channel has values ranging from 0-65535 in 16-bit (to increase precision converters usually multiply the 12-14 bit camera values to fill the 16-bit range).
 The numbers have no fractions, so for example there is no value between 102 and 103.
 In contrast, floating point numbers store a value at a far wider range with a precision of 6-7 significant digits.
 This helps especially in the highlights, where higher ranges can be recovered.
 It allows intermediate results in the processing chain to over- or undershoot temporarily without losing information.
 The fraction values possible also help to smooth color transitions to prevent color banding.
 And not the least, floating point makes the life easier for developers which don't need to worry as much about rounding errors or clipping when developing image algorithms for RT.

 The downside is the RAM space floating point numbers require, which is exactly twice that of 16-bit integer.
 Together with the ever-increasing megapixel count of digital cameras a 32-bit operating system can quite easily run out of memory and cause RT to crash.
 Therefore a 64-bit operating system is highly advised for stability.
 If you have problems running RT on a 32-bit system, try the following:

 - As a general rule, you should avoid having folders with too many raw photos in them as each photo takes up memory when displayed in RawTherapee's File Browser tab.
 Try not to have more than 100 photos per folder.

 - RawTherapee uses more RAM while you are using the File Browser tab, so avoid opening that tab while you are processing photos.

 - Use 4-Gigabyte Tuning in Windows.
-See "4-Gigabyte Tuning: BCDEdit and Boot.ini" for an explanation of what 4-Gigabyte Tuning is, and find out how to do it by reading the guide "How to set the /3GB Startup Switch in Windows XP and Vista".
+See "4-Gigabyte Tuning: BCDEdit and Boot.ini" for an explanation of what it is, and find out how to do it by reading the guide "How to set the /3GB Startup Switch in Windows XP and Vista".

 - Close other programs while working in RawTherapee.